icylogic/maupassant-hexo/README.md

 self_search: false ## Use a jQuery-based local search engine, true/false.
 google_analytics: ## Your Google Analytics tracking id, e.g. UA-42425684-2
 baidu_analytics: ## Your Baidu Analytics tracking id, e.g. 8006843039519956000
+fancybox: true ## If you want to use fancybox please set the value to true.
 show_category_count: false ## If you want to show the count of categories in the sidebar widget please set the value to true.
 toc_number: true ## If you want to add list number to toc please set the value to true.
 shareto: false ## If you want to use the share button please set the value to true, you must have hexo-helper-qrcode installed.